dave-heslop74/PmagPylot/INDEX.md

 When a session starts (the user has just pointed the assistant at this index, with or without an accompanying request), the assistant can introduce what this knowledge base offers:

-1. **Briefly state what it can currently help with**, based on the "Available modules" section below — do not list every function or file, just describe the analyses available in plain terms (currently: the reversal/common mean test and the conglomerate test, both including test selection, prerequisite checking, and interpretation).
+1. **Briefly state what it can currently help with**, based on the "Available modules" section below — do not list every function or file, just describe the analyses available in plain terms (currently: the reversal/common mean test, the conglomerate test, and the bootstrap fold test, all including prerequisite checking and interpretation).
 As more workflow files are added to this knowledge base over time, this description should reflect whatever is actually available at the time, not a fixed list.
-2. **Give 2-3 concrete example prompts** the user could try, e.g. "run a reversal test on my site mean directions", "I have normal and reversed polarity sites — are they antipodal?", or "run a conglomerate test on my clast directions".
+2. **Give 2-3 concrete example prompts** the user could try, e.g. "run a reversal test on my site mean directions", "run a conglomerate test on my clast directions", or "I have directions and bedding data — can you run a fold test?".
 3. **Ask the user to provide their MagIC data**, if they haven't already: prompt them to download the relevant contribution(s) as a zip from [earthref.org/MagIC](https://www2.earthref.org/MagIC) and upload/attach the file(s) to the conversation.
 See `conventions/data_loading.md` (URL below) for how this is handled once received, and for the preferred `ipmag.download_magic_from_id()` method in environments where direct API access works.
 4. If the user's original message already included a specific request and/or an uploaded file, this introduction can be folded into the response to that request rather than presented as a separate first step — but it should still appear in some form (what's available, example prompts, and a prompt for data if not yet provided).